 Ploenchit (pleasingly mind) a 1.2 km short but major road.
 Located between Sukhumvit road and Ratchprasong intersection is one of the more expensive and chic areas of the city where are high-end state-of-the-art shopping malls, luxury hotels, and office towers.
-This is where the British Embassy established in 1922 and until recently occupied one of the largest compounds in the area but now some of it is The Central Embassy high-end shopping mall.
+This is where the British Embassy established in 1922 and until recently occupied one of the largest compounds in the area but now some of it is The Central Embassy top-of-the-range shopping center.
 It’s also a road where you can enjoy great Thai food, a lively local market at lunchtime and can relax with a great view at the Siwilai City Club a luxury bar located on the 5th floor.
 The BTS serve the area, Ploenchit and Chidlom station.

 Opened since 1970 by Miss Sanguansri who died in 2008 without an heir.
 To continue managing the place, the staff has taken over since then, and you will notice that the decoration was not their priority.
 Favorites for good value in the Michelin Guide, this discreet “old retro” restaurant located on the prestigious Witthayu (wireless road) is frequented by locals and regular “white collar” employees of the many companies, large hotels, high-end shopping malls and embassies located in this business district.
 Very busy at lunchtime and many employees order by phone to have lunch in their offices.
 From noon to 13.00, you will have to wait before you can find a seat.
 I was there at 11:15, and there were only a few customers.
 They have an interesting menu, daily specials, and à la carte dishes.
 Difficult to make a choice, everything is appetizing, fried noodles with soy sauce with pork/chicken and kale, rice noodles with fish curry, fried shrimps with basil, Massaman chicken with curry or simply an oyster omelet, I finally chose one of my favorite dishes, fish balls with green curry.
 Aroy (delicious in Thai) a little spicy but just enough for this dish.
 Next time I’ll have a dessert but not that day.
 A restaurant where you come back with pleasure.